 - Get More Sleep: People who have bags under their eyes are prone to developing hooded eyes overtime.
 In order to prevent this from happening, it is important to get plenty of sleep.
 Adults should get between seven and eight hours of sleep per night.
 Kids need even more sleep.
 Those who fall short on these sleep requirements are going to be prone to developing hooded eyes and bags under the eyes as well.

-Best Products To Help with Hooded Eyes
+Best DIY Ingredients To Help with Hooded Eyes

 These are just a few of the top ways that everyone I can address hooded eyes at home.
 There are several products that people should try when it comes to hooded eyes.
 In addition to some of the products that have already been discussed above, there are several other options that everyone should know.
 These include:

-- Green Tea: Green tea is one of the most important products for helping people deal with damaged skin.
+Green tea is one of the most important products for helping people deal with damaged skin.
 This includes hooded eyes.
 Green tea has a lot of antioxidants that can help people improve the health of their skin.
 That can help everyone deal with hooded eyes effectively.
 By drinking green tea on a regular basis, people can take a well-rounded approach to the health of their skin.

-- Chilled Cucumbers: There is a reason why many people who go to the spa on a regular basis notice cucumber slices of the part of facials.
+There is a reason why many people who go to the spa on a regular basis notice cucumber slices of the part of facials.
 Placing chilled cucumbers on the surface of the eyes can be helpful in getting rid of hooded eyes.
 Chilled cucumber can help soothe the skin around the eyes, tighten the skin in this area, and get rid of hooded eyelids.

-- Egg Whites: Egg whites could also play a role in increasing the elasticity of the skin.
+Egg whites could also play a role in increasing the elasticity of the skin.
 In addition to eating egg whites on a regular basis, whisking together a few egg whites and placing them on top of the skin can also help improve skin tightening.
 Whisk a few egg whites together, place them on top of the eyes, and wait until they dry.
 Then, rinse them off.

-- Chamomile Tea: This type of tea has a lot of anti-inflammatory and soothing properties.
+This type of tea has a lot of anti-inflammatory and soothing properties.
 Therefore, this can also be effective in getting rid of hooded eyelids.
 Think about drinking this tea right before bed, as this can help people fall asleep more easily.
 Then, let the anti-inflammatory effects go to work and tighten the skin.

 It can be incredibly annoying to deal with hooded eyes.
 There are lots of people who are looking for ways to both look and feel younger.
 Addressing hooded eyes is a great place to start.